SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 bif_dia = bifurcationdiagram(bprob, PALC(), 2, (args...) -> opts_br; bothside=true)
 nothing # hide
 ```
 Where `PALC()` designates that we wish to use the pseudo arclength continuation method to track our solution.
 The third argument (`2`) designates the maximum number of recursions when branches of branches are computed (branches appear as continuation encounters certain bifurcation points).
-For diagrams with highly branched structures (rare for many common chemical reaction networks) this input is important.
+For diagrams with highly branched structures (rare for many common small chemical reaction networks) this input is important.
 Finally, `bothside=true` designates that we wish to perform continuation on both sides of the initial point (which is typically the case).

 We can plot our bifurcation diagram using the Plots.jl package:
 ```@example ex1